rafgraph/current-input/README.md

 `current-input` will run automatically and will add the class `current-input-mouse` or `current-input-touch` to the `body`.
 Use the appropriate CSS selectors to style elements based on the current input class.

 #### CSS example
 Here is an example using CSS to style links such that it fixes the sticky hover problem on touch devices and provides a unique touch active state.
+See the [live example site][liveExampleSite] for a live version of this example.

 ```CSS